Huffon/sentence-similarity/README.md

 <br/>

 ## Usage
-- To test your dataset, you should fill `corpus.txt` with your sentences.
+- To test your dataset, you should fill out `corpus.txt` with your sentences as below.
 ```
-# Example
 I ate an apple.
 I went to the Apple.
 I ate an orange.
+...
 ```
 - Then, choose the model and method to be used to calculate the similarity between source and target sentences.
 ```